5 Unusual Travel Tips for Europe

 3 — To take pictures with the Legionaries in Rome

-That one didn’t happen to me — I always thought it was kitsch to take pictures with a guy dressed up in a costume if you were already an adult.
+That one didn’t happen to me — I always thought it was kitsch and slightly stupid stuff to do to take pictures with a guy dressed up in a costume if you are already an adult.

 But often kids (and some not-so-young fellows) are frequently tempted to pose for photos with these men dressed as Roman legionary soldiers who stand in Rome’s busiest tourist areas.